List of Silver Slugger Award winners at first base

 The Silver Slugger Award is awarded annually to the best offensive player at each position in both the American League (AL) and the National League (NL), as determined by the coaches and managers of Major League Baseball (MLB).
 These voters consider several offensive categories in selecting the winners, including batting average, slugging percentage, and on-base percentage, in addition to "coaches' and managers' general impressions of a player's overall offensive value".
 Managers and coaches are not permitted to vote for players on their own team.
 The Silver Slugger was first awarded in 1980 and is given by Hillerich & Bradsby, the manufacturer of Louisville Slugger bats.
 The award is a bat-shaped trophy, 3 feet (91 cm) tall, engraved with the names of each of the winners from the league and plated with sterling silver.

 Among first basemen, Paul Goldschmidt has won the most Silver Sluggers, with five.
 Goldschmidt won the award in 2013, 2015, 2017, 2018 (Arizona Diamondbacks) and 2022 (St. Louis Cardinals).
 Tied for second are Todd Helton (Colorado Rockies; 2000–2003) and Albert Pujols (St. Louis Cardinals; 2004, 2008–2010) with four.
 In the American League, six players have won the award three times: José Abreu (Chicago White Sox; 2014, 2018, 2020), Miguel Cabrera (Detroit Tigers; 2010, 2015, 2016) Cecil Cooper (Milwaukee Brewers; 1980–1982); Carlos Delgado (Toronto Blue Jays; 1999–2000, 2003), Don Mattingly (New York Yankees; 1985–1987); and Mark Teixeira (Texas Rangers, 2004–2005; New York Yankees, 2009).
-Jeff Bagwell, formerly of the National League's Houston Astros, has also won the award three times (1994, 1997, 1999).
+In the National League, two players have won the award three times: Jeff Bagwell (Houston Astros; 1994, 1997, 1999); and Freddie Freeman (Atlanta Braves; 2019–2021).
+Mark McGwire and Eddie Murray each won a combined three Silver Slugger Awards across both leagues.
+McGwire won two American League Silver Sluggers for the Oakland Athletics in 1992 and 1996, and the National League Silver Slugger for the St. Louis Cardinals in 1998.
+Murray won two American League Silver Sluggers for the Baltimore Orioles in 1983 and 1984, and the National League Silver Slugger for the Los Angeles Dodgers in 1990.
 One player has won the award while playing for two different teams during his winning season.
 Fred McGriff was traded by the San Diego Padres to the Atlanta Braves during the 1993 season; he won the Silver Slugger Award with a .291 batting average and 37 home runs between the two teams.
 One father-son combination has won the award: Cecil Fielder won the American League Silver Slugger with the Detroit Tigers in 1990 and 1991, and his son Prince Fielder won the National League award with the Milwaukee Brewers in 2007 and 2011, and the American League award with the Tigers in 2012.
-Nathaniel Lowe and Paul Goldschmidt are the most recent winners.
+Nick Kurtz and Pete Alonso are the most recent winners.
+In 2024, Bryce Harper won a Silver Slugger at first base, his first award at that position after two previous wins as an outfielder and one as a designated hitter.